- The thing about the implicit rules

 Often, this is because they feel it is unfair to ask such questions or feel that they are intentionally presented in a poorer light.

-They assume that the rules of the game are implicit, that is, they think: "I prepare well and you ask me about it."
-These candidates confuse the interview, which is supposed to get to know each other, with a test situation.
-You should take the perspective of the HR manager who has to find out whether applicants really fit the company.
+They assume implicit rules of the game, that is, they think: “I prepare well and then you quiz me.”
+These candidates confuse that Job Interview, which is supposed to be a way of getting to know each other, with a test situation.
+You should try the Perspektive of the recruiter who needs to find out if Candidate also really to Corporate fit.

 What you can recognize by irrelevant questions

-One possibility that HR staff have with them and that is very irritating to applicants: They can ask questions about the current interview situation - or questions that are irrelevant to the suitability assessment of the applicant, for example whether he prefers to drink still or carbonated water.
+One way that HR and which is very irritating to applicants: You can ask questions about the current interview situation - or questions that are irrelevant to the applicant's aptitude assessment, for example whether he prefers to drink still or carbonated water.
 What can you find out?

 But also seemingly harmless, irrelevant questions For example the above-mentioned after the mineral water by the reaction of the applicant many conclusions.
 Among other things, you can find out the following: